mbr84/salesforce_batch/README.md

 Salesforce Batch is a basic Salesforce.com REST API client written almost entirely by [Nick Catalano and the rest of the team](https://github.com/simple-salesforce/simple-salesforce/graphs/contributors) over at [Simple Salesforce](https://github.com/simple-salesforce/simple-salesforce/).
 For example of how the Salesforce Batch client is used, look there.

-At the time of this writing, Simple Salesforce does interface with the Salesforce bulk API, but does not leverage the multi-batch upload jobs, and so can only create/update/destroy up to 10,000 records at a time.
-With the cost of entry as high as it is, for most paying Salesforce users, this is simply not enough.
+At the time of this writing, while Simple Salesforce does interface with the Salesforce bulk API, it does not leverage multi-batch upload jobs, and as a result can only create/update/destroy up to 10,000 records at a time.
+Considering the cost of entry, for many Salesforce users this simply isn't good enough.
 Enter Salesforce Batch.
+Batch breaks your records out into batches (groups of 10,000) and leverages Python's multithreading library to complete a bulk requests as quickly and efficiently as possible.
+It's still early days for this package; but for me at least it's already paying off.
+We started using it at work and on day two, in a sort of trial by fire, it successuflly updated over a quarter million customer records in a single call.

 Getting Started...
 ---------------
-...works like this:
+...goes like this:

 ```shell
 $ pip install salesforce_batch